-The universe demonstrates striking mathematical elegance in wondrous equations, and the thought arises that even if there were no matter, these equations would still exist, as the ideal being, which means they have a purpose: the universe, with their help creates intelligent worlds.
-But the paradox is that if there were no matter, then there would be no such beauty — they only exist due to the presence of matter.
-The fact that they are so incredible — it's simply their property, and if they were not like this, there would be no us or these questions.
-They are, as they say in the language of science — supervenient phenomena, not miracles.
+The Universe reveals striking mathematical beauty — extraordinary equations.
+This leads to the notion that if there were no matter, they would still exist as an ideal entity, and therefore, they might have a purpose: "the universe, with their help, creates intelligent worlds."
+But the paradox is that if there is no matter, then there is no this beauty, which exists only due to the presence of matter.
+And the fact that they are so incredible is due to the whimsicality of the physical world, without which they, as a descriptive language, would not be such, and there would not be us and these questions.
+They are, as they say in the language of science, supervenient phenomena, but not miracles.

 Mathematics does not exist in the Universe as the substance of creation; it exists as a language for describing natural phenomena, playing an informative and descriptive role for us.
 The magnificence of its equations depends on the whimsicality of the physical world, without which the equations would not be so elegant, and we would not exist.